comc7504/WheelTunEscapeAnalysis/README.md

 To run:
 1. Download script folders and save in a common folder, e.g. PhotoAnalysis.

-3. Add an additional folder named "csvfiles".
+2. Add an additional folder named "csvfiles".
 Place each group of photometry subjects' .csvs here before analysis.
 Be sure that csv columns are aligned as follows: time, 405nm signal, 474nm signal, shock TTL signal, wheel turn TTL signal.

-5. Make sure matlab has all folders in the path and the Add Ons:
+3. Make sure MATLAB vR2024b has all folders and subfolders added to the path

+4. Include Add Ons:

-   a) Signal Processing Toolbox
+   a) Signal Processing Toolbox v24.2

-   b) Statistics and Machine Learning Toolbox
+   b) Statistics and Machine Learning Toolbox v24.2

-   c) Curve Fitting Toolbox
+   c) Curve Fitting Toolbox v24.2

-   d) DSP Sytem Toolbox
+   d) DSP System Toolbox v24.2

-6. Open main_psth_mvb.m, saved in UserFunctions Folder
+5. Open main_mvb.m, saved in UserFunctions Folder

    a) Set up experiment name (exp), group (gp), and other parameters (run all 100 trials first) if needed.